bmelly/discreteQ/replication/README.txt

 paper.
 The path to the folder containing the data and codes must be modified in the file "_master.R".
 This file will then call the other documents, which do not need to be modified.
 Each document produces the figure or table indicated in its name.
-Note that some results take a very long time to be computed (up to 10 days for the second application).
+Note that some results take a very long time to be computed (up to 10 days for the second application) because the number of observations and covariates is large.
 The approximate computing time are given in _master.R for each figure.